-- The World Health Organization (WHO) provides information on disability, including access to:
+- The World Health Organization (WHO).
+Information on disability and access to statistics

 - Division for Social Policy and Development.
-Disability offers information on the UN programs on disability issues with background material, news and essential full text documents and reports.
+Disability.
+Information on the UN programs on disability issues.

 - SDGs and Social Development Issues.
 Disability Illustration of which SDGs cover disability.